Miss A. Everington - 5E

-We expect children to read at least 3x a week – please ensure your child brings their reading diary to school everyday as they will be checked each morning.
-If your child has read at home and it is recorded and dated in their reading diary this will help them achieve their reading certificates - for every 15 reads that are dated and signed by an adults your child will earn a certificate, on this certificate could be a potential winning QR code and they could win an opportunity to choose a prize!
+We expect children to read at least 3x a week – please ensure your child brings their reading diary to school everyday as they will be checked each morning and any adult who reads with your child in school will record it in their reading diary.
+If your child has read at home and it is recorded and dated in their reading diary this will help them achieve their reading certificates - for every 15 reads that are dated and signed by an adults your child will earn a certificate, on this certificate there could be an opportunity to choose a prize!

 Look out for the weekly spellings sheet on a Friday – children will practise these at school and will need to hand their practice sheet in when they complete a spell check on a Thursday.

 Practise times tables - we expect the children to be learning their times tables several times each week.
 Children need to know all of their multiplication and the related division facts up to 12 X 12 as they help unlock a lot of other learning in maths.
 Check your child's reading diary for their Times Table Rock Stars Log in (see link at the bottom of the page for the website) - will you get onto the leader board?
 If they play the 'garage' section of TT Rockstars then the times tables are set alongside the tables they are practising in school.

 Children can also choose to complete homework from our 'Pharaohs' homework menu.
 This is optional however, it will be enjoyable for the children and it will allow them to take their learning further and share it with you at home.
 Once any tasks have been completed please bring them into school and we will do our best to display as many of them as possible.

 We would love to see how creative you can be and display your hard work for all to see.